-The repair and compensation of social and environmental damage caused by the rupture of the B1 Dam in Brumadinho took important steps in the first half of this year, regardless of the R$ 37.7 billion agreement with the Government of Minas Gerais.
+The Reparation and compensation of social and environmental damage caused by the rupture of the B1 Dam in Brumadinho took important steps in the first half of this year, regardless of the R$ 37.7 billion agreement with the Government of Minas Gerais.
 Vale's commitment is to be ever more transparent and to constantly seek to work with active listening, addressing all the demands received.
-So far, around R$12 billion have been earmarked to promote the repair of social and environmental damages and to compensate people, R$6.27 billion included in the agreement.
+So far, around R$12 billion have been earmarked to promote the reparation of social and environmental damages and to compensate people, R$6.27 billion included in the agreement.

-One of the pillars of the repair is the compensation process for the individual rights of people affected in Brumadinho and territories evacuated due to dams at an emergency level.
+One of the pillars of the reparation is the compensation process for the individual rights of people affected in Brumadinho and territories evacuated due to dams at an emergency level.
 There are already more than 5.1 thousand indemnity agreements signed, between labor and civil, involving around 10.5 thousand people – which could reach 11 thousand by the end of this year.
 More than R$ 2 billion were invested in the respective payments.
 The numbers corroborate the company's commitment to indemnify fairly and quickly all those who were impacted by the collapse of the dam or evacuations.

 To manage these resources, all the indemnified interested parties have at their disposal the Integral Assistance Program for the Affected People, which offers assistance and guidance for financial management and production resumption.
 To date, 3,300 people have participated in the training cycles.

 In the health area, the Health Cycle continues to contribute to the strengthening of primary care in impacted communities.
 The program was expanded from 11 to 15 municipalities and reached 1,255 trained health professionals, in addition to 4.6 thousand donated equipment and 143 Basic Health Units (Unidades Básicas de Saúde - UBS) attended.
-Like Program for the Affected People, the Health Cycle is part of Vale's commitment to developing transformative and lasting actions that promote comprehensive repair and the well-being of those affected.
+Like Program for the Affected People, the Health Cycle is part of Vale's commitment to developing transformative and lasting actions that promote comprehensive reparation and the well-being of those affected.

 Another relevant point throughout the semester was the actions for economic development and income generation in the regions impacted by the rupture and in the evacuated territories.
 An example of these actions is the Project for Strengthening the Competitiveness of the Private Sector of Tourism, which concluded its consulting cycle in March, benefiting 50 enterprises in the Vale do Paraopeba.
 Supporting entrepreneurship and innovation is the focus of Projeto Horizonte, which trained 141 entrepreneurs from six municipalities in its first phase – 39 were selected and will have their projects accelerated as of October.
 In Brumadinho, 30 social organizations selected in the 2020 public notice received financial resources, qualifications and training from the Valorizar Program.